arielrazon/LIRI/README.md

-# liri-node-app
+# LIRI

-Created at the UMiami Coding Bootcamp.
-The challenge was to use Node JS to create a LIRI bot, like iPhone's SIRI, but takes in command through Language vs Speech.
-LIRI is a command line node app that takes in parameters and returns data based on one of four commands:
+The challenge for this project was to use Node JS to create a LIRI bot, like iPhone's SIRI.
+This version, however, takes in commands through the command line, instead of verbal commands.
+LIRI then takes in parameters and returns data based on one of four commands:

   * `concert-this`